Phase domain walls in coherently driven Bose-Einstein condensates: Domain walls in one dimension

 \section{Domain walls in one dimension}

-Since neither of the two vacuum states is favored, they may coexist, being separated by a domain wall.
 Let us find the shape of domain walls in a relatively simple case of the one-dimensional system.
 Substituting $\psi_\pm(x, t) = \psi_\pm(x - vt)$ into Eqs.~\eqref{eq:mean-field} leads one to the following system of time-independent equations in the soliton frame of reference,